Thuotracy/school-website/README.md

 ## Description

-This is  school website design.
+This is  school website design

 ## Technologies Used
 * HTML